 - current, future and past students; - staff and their trade unions; the senior management team are named on page 2.
-The trade unions of which Tyne Coast College staff are members are the University and College Union, National Education Union and Unison; - we work with a number of key stakeholders across the region including North East LEP, North and South Tyneside Local Authorities, Northumberland Council, North of Tyne Combined Authority and the Chamber of Commerce.
-Major employers in the region who we support with training and development include the NHS, Siemens, Northern Power Grid, EDF and the Local Authorities.
-We also work with a wide range of SMEs in a variety of sectors ranging from Construction to Engineering, Catering to Floristry, Sport to IT and Health and Care to Hair and Beauty; - we work with a number of professional organisations in all sectors we deliver in including the Advanced Manufacturing Forum, Sport England, Hair and Beauty Industry Authority, CITB, Hospitality Awarding Body.
-We also work with closely with a number of awarding bodies including City and Guilds, Pearsons, OCR, NCFE, One Awards and CACHE.
-For Quality and Financial Assurance we conform to guidelines set by Ofsted, Office for Students, QAA, Institute for Apprenticeships, and the ESFA: - we work in partnership with Connexions (North and South Tyneside) to provide support, advice and guidance to all secondary schools within the region.
-We provide support to year 10 and 11 students with regard to our wide Further Education offer and we work with all local sixth forms to promote our Higher Education offer.
+The trade unions of which Tyne Coast College staff are members are the University and College Union, National Education Union and Unison; - several key stakeholders across the region including North East LEP, North and South Tyneside Local Authorities, Northumberland Council, North of Tyne Combined Authority and the Chamber of Commerce.
+Major employers in the region we support extends from large national organisations such as the NHS, Nexus, Northern Powergrid, EDF Energy, NUFC and Northumberland Fire Service.
+We also work with medium sized organisations such as British Engines, Newcastle Rugby and Morpeth Town FC plus a wide variety of SMEs in all sectors of the economy. - several professional organisations in all sectors we deliver in including the Advanced Manufacturing Forum, Sport England, Hair and Beauty Industry Authority, CITB, Hospitality Awarding Body.
+We also work with closely with several awarding bodies including City and Guilds, Pearsons, OCR, NCFE, One Awards and CACHE.
+For Quality and Financial Assurance we conform to guidelines set by Ofsted, Office for Students, QAA, Institute for Apprenticeships, and the ESFA; - we work in partnership with Connexions (North and South Tyneside) to provide support, advice and guidance to all secondary schools within the region.
+We provide support to year 10 and 11 students regarding our wide Further Education offer and we work with all local sixth forms to promote our Higher Education offer.
 We work with all special schools and all Local Authorities across the region to promote our Foundation Learning and SEND offer.
 We also work in collaboration through the Institute of Technology NE with our partners at New College Durham, Sunderland College, Middlesbrough College, East Durham College, Derwentside College, Newcastle University, Nissan, NA College and the ESH group.
 Our Higher Education is delivered in partnership with Sunderland University, CACHE and Pearson's.
-We work in partnerships with a number of other training providers to allow us to widen our offer and spread our reach.
+We work in partnerships with several other training providers to allow us to widen our offer and spread our reach.
 These include the Foundation of Light, Northumberland Fire and Rescue Service, the Engineers Academy, TRN (Train), Tyne North Training and Career College North East.
 We deliver employability programmes through ESF and Local Authority contracts and work closely with Job Centre Plus the wider college community.